yedivanseven/Bayesian/README.md

 + Coin Toss
 + Linear Regression

+If you are interested in a more realistic scenario, check out the _Bayesian_ notebook in the [_Commodities_](https://github.com/yedivanseven/Commodities) repository.

 ## Dependencies and Install
 Everything seems to run smoothly on a fresh Anaconda 4.3 install (under `python 3.6`).
 Additional dependencies are